-The surveys are administered in partnership between the Delaware Department of Education and the Delaware Positive Behavior Support (DE-PBS) Project at the University of Delaware's Center for Disabilities Studies.
+The surveys are administered in partnership between the Delaware Department of Education and the Delaware Multi-Tiered System of Support Technical Assistance Center at the University of Delaware's Center for Disabilities Studies.
 The surveys are provided at no cost to the schools.
-For the last several years, over 150 schools annually have participated in the DSCS.
+Typically, over 150 schools annually have participated in the DSCS.